For those investing in water infrastructure and water solutions, there is a concept that must be grasped: water will always win against human control.

 This analysis may, in turn, alter or change your levels of service.

-This thinking that you undertake about adaptive resilience may also change your capital programme/new asset design and build prioritization.
+This thinking that you undertake about adaptive resilience may also change your capital program/new asset design and build prioritization.

 As our societies move to be more adaptive to changes in climate and the associated effects, infrastructure asset management planning has a strong role to play in providing a practical framework and analysis for the change implementation that will be required.